kubedl-io/kubedl/docs/tutorial/xdljob.md

 ## Install ZooKeeper

-XDLJob depends on ZooKeeper to make it's pods to communicate with each other, so we need install ZooKeeper first.
+XDLJob depends on ZooKeeper to make its pods communicate with each other.

-Below installs a single server instance of ZooKeeper.
+Below installs a single  instance of ZooKeeper.

 ```bash
 kubectl apply -f https://raw.githubusercontent.com/alibaba/kubedl/master/docs/tutorial/v1/xdl-zk.yaml